zbrachinara/quicksweeper-doc/src/player.md

 ## Plexing

-Multiple players can be plexed into one game over network or on a single machine by controls, although some gamemodes may be limited to network only to hide information relevant to the game mode.
+Multiple players can be plexed into one game over network or on a single machine by individual sets of controllers, although some gamemodes may be limited to network only to hide information relevant to the game mode.